 If a student is not granted admission into the Medical Dosimetry program but wishes to enroll in Medical Dosimetry courses as a non-degree seeking student, they may enroll in Medical Dosimetry courses approved by JPU for no more than three consecutive semesters if their ultimate goal is to gain acceptance into the Medical Dosimetry program.
-Students who do not gain admittance into the Medical Dosimetry program.
 Students who do not gain admittance into the Medical Dosimetry program after attending as a non-degree seeking student for three consecutive semesters must repeat the admissions interview process.
 JPU resolves to make every effort to place student in a location that is within a reasonable distance from their place of residence.
 Due to availability of clinical sites and student schedules, temporary relocation may be necessary to secure an appropriate clinical site.